New Jersey Car Accident Lawyers

 - Pain and suffering associated with your emotional or physical damages, such as chronic anxiety, scarring, or disfigurement.

 - Future losses that may arise if you cannot return to work or must find a new line of work.

 - Punitive damages, if the at-fault party was under the influence of drugs or alcohol or failed to maintain the vehicle that caused the crash.

 Back to Top

 NJ Car Accident Lawyers Dedicated to Your Case

 For more than 25 years, Gabriel Lependorf and David Silverstein have been protecting the rights of injured victims and their families, helping them obtain just compensation after an accident.
-At our law firm, we bring big-firm resources to our clients with small-firm personalized attention to each client.
-If you want Princeton attorneys who consistently takes care of their clients, fill out an online contact form or call us at (609) 240-0040 today.
+At our law firm, we bring big-firm resources with small-firm personalized attention to each client.
+If you want Princeton attorneys who take care of their people, fill out an online contact form or call us at (609) 240-0040 today.